rault/rails-backbone-example/README.md

  > s = l.spatula

- I'm not adding *belongs_to* to the spatula class though because we don't have any business case for needing to look up an order line from it.
+ I'm not adding *belongs_to* to the spatula class though because isn't a business case for needing to look up an order line from it.

 If I spent any more time on this I'd be getting off track.
 My goal was to spend just long enough that you start to intuitively understand what is actually being built.
 You really need the ability to conceptualize the domain process if you are to model it in code no matter what you are building.